 You can withdraw funds held in your Digit account whenever you wish, with no daily or monthly limit, and have the money in your checking account on the following business day.
 You can also manually override Digit’s automatic savings algorithm and make manual deposits into your Digit account at any point, provided you have enough money in your linked account to support the transfer.

-- Customer Support.
-Digit has a live customer support team at (888) 322-3103 available during Pacific Standard Time business hours.
+Digit has a live customer support team available by phone during Pacific Standard Time business hours.
 You can also email [email protected] for a fast response, typically one business day or less.

 1. Next Business Day Transfers